paveltimofeev/screens.io/tasklist.md

 - Frontend: Icons at Jobs History should be the same as in Recent Runs and in scenarios' Runs history tables
 - **------------ CLOSED BETA MILESTONE ------------**

-- [Marketing] Persuade: Start with the exact solution for US / with a common problems for RU
+- [Marketing Strategy] Persuade: Start with the exact solution for US / with a common problems for RU
+- Proxy: Switch to TypeScript to reduce chaos
+- Backend: Switch to TypeScript to reduce chaos
 - Backend: Storage service create and cache connection per user and never close it, even if user left site or logout.
 - Backend: migration script for copying data from one user to another
 - How to test videoplayers -> better to hide them